 So, if you suspect the vehicle has a coolant leak, visually inspect the engine and cooling system.
-Look for any sign of liquid leaking from the engine, radiator or hoses.
-Consequently, the colour of the coolant may be green, orange or yellow.
-All depending on the type of antifreeze in the system.
+Look for any sign of liquid leaking, from the engine, radiator or hoses.
+Consequently, the color of the coolant may be green, orange or yellow.
+All depending, on the type of antifreeze in the system.

-You may also notice a sweet smell, which is a characteristic odour of ethylene glycol antifreeze.
-First of all, you need to know what type of engine coolant leaks you have.
+You may also notice, a sweet smell, which is a characteristic odor, of ethylene glycol antifreeze.
+First of all, you need to know, what type of engine coolant leaks you have.

 The source may be:

-So, if you have a leaky or a weak radiator cap; you may experience loss of coolant in the overflow tank.
-This could also create an air lock in the rad as well.
+So, if you have a leaky, weak or damaged radiator cap; you may experience loss of coolant, in the overflow tank.
+This could also create, an air lock in the rad as well.

 Other Things Could Be:

-Adding leak detection dye to the coolant can make a slow leak easier to find.
-Most auto parts stores sell UV dye and light kits.
-You can add the UV dye to your engine cooling system.
-Then drive your car for a few days to make sure the dye circulates through everything.
-Then, park your car in a very dark place and use the UV light to search for your leak.
-The dye will show up very brightly under the UV light.
-As a result, providing a path to your leak point.
+Adding leak detection dye to the coolant, can make a slow leak easier to find.
+Most auto parts stores, sell UV dye and light kits.
+So, you can add the UV dye to your engine cooling system.
+Then drive your car for a few days, to make sure the dye circulates through everything.
+Then, park your car in a very dark place and use the, UV light to search for your leak.
+The dye will show up, very brightly under the UV light.
+As a result, providing a path, to your leak point.

 Cylinder Head Gasket, Leak Testing

-A block checker is another tool that can be used, to detect a leaky head gasket.
-The gas-sensitive blue liquid changes colour, if there are any combustion gases, in the coolant system.
+A block checker, is another tool that can be used, to detect a leaky head gasket.
+The gas-sensitive blue liquid, changes color, if there are any, combustion gases, in the coolant system.